Fly crew: Language and verbal cues

 Whistling backstage is considered a dangerous action.
 Before the implication of tele-communication for theatre production, the fly crew used to use whistling as a verbal cue for operating the fly system.
 As a result, whistling backstage could interfere with the operations and cause an accident on stage.
 It is for the same reason that in modern-day theatre, the use of the word "go" is not allowed backstage because it has the chance to trigger certain cues on stage, such as lighting and scenery movement.

 In order to operate the fly system safely, the fly crew needs to mention the number of the batten (pipe) that is going down or up.
 For example: "Pipe number 3, coming in.
 Heads up!"

 Safety

-Working with fly system can be a really challenging and dangerous task due to the large amount of weight and great heights involved.
+Working with fly system is a challenging and dangerous task due to the large amount of weight and great heights involved.
 A run-away line, for example, might injure the operator or others in the way of the moving equipment, and a counterweight dropped from the grid could kill or injure a person standing below.
 Therefore, to ensure the safety of the workers and the performers on stage, certain safety guidelines have been implemented to the fly crew during the operation.
 Here are some general safety rules that can reduce the amount of accidents happen while working with fly system.